The Denizen Project

 The program's interdisciplinary approach, with tactile and age-appropriate science experiments, ecology lessons, and yoga and capoeira classes, combines the professional experiences of Monica and Gaurav.

-Monica brings nearly ten years in conservation education in the nonprofit sector to the DeniZen Project.
+Monica brings nearly ten years in conservation education (predominantly in the nonprofit sector) to the Denizen Project.
 She holds a yoga teaching certification from The Yoga Institute in Mumbai, the oldest academic yoga institution in the world.
 Gaurav has spent the last decade immersed in the Afro-Brazilian martial art of capoeira.
 He has been teaching the art form to children and adults for four years.
 He also incorporates music lessons, both instrumental and vocal, into his capoeira classes.

 What is Yoga?

 Most people associate yoga with flexibility; after all, how many times have you heard someone say the following?

 "I don't do yoga because you have to twist yourself into a pretzel."